 Mr. Kump has spoken and written extensively, and been quoted in leading newspapers and periodicals, on current topics in his areas of expertise.

-For the past several years, including in January 2010 and 2011, Mr. Kump has been a regular speaker on “Recent Developments in Contract Litigation” at the annual CLE Int’l Film and Television Law Conference.
+- For several years, Mr. Kump was a regular speaker on “Recent Developments in Contract Litigation” at the annual CLE Int’l Film and Television Law Conference.

 - CIO published its interview with Mr. Kump on intellectual protection and trade secret protection in the employment arena.

 - Mr. Kump presented an audio teleconference for 150 human resources professionals sponsored by the Employer Resources Institute on “Noncompete Agreements: California Supreme Court Sounds Death Knell for Noncompetes: What Employers Should Do Now to Protect Themselves.”

 - Other representative articles by Mr. Kump include the following: “Businesses Should Pursue Nonacceptance Injunctions,” Los Angeles Daily Journal, Feb.
 24, 2004, p.
 7; “The Rule of Proportionality in Civil RICO Suits,” Los Angeles Lawyer, Dec.
 2002, Vol. 25, No. 9, p.
 12; “New Amendments Give Losing Party Another Bite at the Apple,” Los Angeles Daily Journal, Dec.
 3, 2002, p.
 7; “The Reasonable Particularity Requirement in Trade Secret Actions,” ABTL Report, Fall 2002, Vol. XXV, No. 1., p.
 10; “Businesses Shouldn’t Rely on Nonacceptance Provisions,” Los Angeles Daily Journal, Aug.
 29. 2002, p.
 7.